J.D. Davis Player Props: Giants vs. Blue Jays

 J.D.
 Davis At The Plate

-- Davis has 68 hits, which is best among San Francisco hitters this season, while batting .285 with 23 extra-base hits.
+- Davis leads San Francisco with 70 hits, batting .289 this season with 23 extra-base hits.

-- Among qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 24th and he is 47th in slugging.
+- Among qualifying hitters in MLB, he ranks 19th in batting average, 21st in on-base percentage, and 44th in slugging.

-- Davis has picked up a hit in 44 of 71 games this year, with multiple hits 20 times.
+- In 62.5% of his 72 games this season, Davis has picked up at least one hit.
+He's also had 21 multi-hit games.

-- In 32.4% of his games this year, Davis has had at least one RBI.
-He's picked up more than one in 14.1% and driven in three or more of his team's runs in seven contests.
+- In 23 games this year (31.9%), Davis has picked up an RBI, and in 10 of those games (13.9%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.